 Calories: 715, Total Fat: 32 g, Carbohydrates: 62 g, Protein: 42 g per serving.

-Save to Pinterest Give this Philly Cheese Steak Pasta a try for your next dinner, and enjoy all the flavors of a classic sandwich in a cozy bowl.
+Give this Philly Cheese Steak Pasta a try for your next dinner, and enjoy all the flavors of a classic sandwich in a cozy bowl.
 Leftovers are delicious reheated the next day.

 Recipe FAQs